phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 ```

 You'll notice that `*` means "any (or many) character", `?` means "any single
-character" and `[ ]` a set of character, which kind of reminds regex syntax.
+character" and `[ ]` a set of character, which kind of regex-like.

-They are much more feature-rich, but let's stop here.
-[You can read more about
+They are much more feature-rich, but let's stop here for now, but [you can read
-globs here](https://mywiki.wooledge.org/BashGuide/Patterns), if you feel like
-it.
+more about globs here](https://mywiki.wooledge.org/BashGuide/Patterns).

 ## Conditional blocks